efric/routing-emulation/README.txt

 Edge case: If a receiver receives the complete message (i.e received \0 in a message and all other characters before it) but the sender hasn't received ack for a message that is NOT the last sequence number (e.g the message is "hello" and "hel_o" has been ACK'd but the last 'l' hasn't yet) then the sender may send packets requesting ACK for it and receiver will update its dropped/total for this message towards the next round of messages between the two nodes because on its side it has already received all characters.
 However, this does not pollute the next message content itself as the new message will overwrite the receiver buffer in the next round.

+This part of the assignment works as intended.

 Part 3: Distance Vector protocol